maryamjz224/Machine-learning-project/README.md

 5- Maryam Abu Qurain

 # Project Description
-the goal of the project is to build a model to detect sleep disorders earlier.we apply both SVM AND ANN to our datset after EDA.
-SVM was chosen for its strong performance on structured health classification tasks.
-While ANN for its ability to capture the complete nonlinear relationships
+Sleep disorders are rising worldwide because of things that affect our physical and mental health.
+The goal of this project is to build a model to find these sleep problems earlier.
+Older studies have common weaknesses, like looking at only one or two factors at a time and treating the issue as a simple binary problem.
+In this project, we do an Exploratory Data Analysis (EDA) first, and then apply both SVM and ANN to our dataset.
+We chose SVM because it works very well for sorting health data, and we used ANN for its ability to find complex, non-linear relationships in the data.